Manhattan Truck Attack Kills 8; Note Reportedly Claims It Was Done for ISIS

 A video apparently taken from the scene showed several bikers on the ground after being hit by the truck.

 “What happened was there was a car crash … he came out of one of the cars.
 He had two guns.
 We thought it was a Halloween thing.
 He started running around the highway.
-There was another guy in a green shirt that was chasing him around,” a student at nearby Stuyvesant High School told the New York Post.
+There was another guy in a green shirt that was chasing him around,” a student at Stuyvesant High School told the New York Post.

-A high schooler caught the aftermath of the attack on video:
+Another high schooler caught the aftermath of the attack on video:

 Olivia Raykhman, 14, described efforts to rescue children from the wrecked school bus to the New York Times.
 “They were sawing through a school bus window.
 They broke all of the windows and were trying to pull kids out.
 There was a man covering a child with a blanket.
 There was one kid who was stuck,” she said.

-New York’s Madison Mills was at the scene, and interviewed an eyewitness who described the scene:
+New York’s Madison Mills was at the scene, and interviewed an eyewitness who described the incident:

 The Victims

 Officials said six people were declared dead at the scene, and two died later at the hospital.
-At least 11 other people were taken to the hospital with serious, but non-life threatening injuries.
+Eleven other people were taken to the hospital with serious, but non-life threatening injuries.

-Five of the people killed were Argentine tourists celebrating their 30-year high school reunion, according to a senior official in Santa Fe Province.
+Five of the people killed were Argentine tourists celebrating their 30-year high school reunion.
 Argentine authorities identified them as Hernán Mendoza, Diego Angelini, Alejandro Pagnucco, Ariel Erlij and Hernán Ferruchi.
 A sixth member of the group, Martín Ludovico Marro, was wounded.

+According to the Argentine newspaper La Nacion, the friends graduated from a polytechnic school in 1987, and arrived in New York several days ago with five other people.

+“The were out cycling in downtown Manhattan,” Mateo Estrémé, Consul General of Argentina to the United Nations, told the New York Post.
+“We are trying to figure out how to go on — especially the families…[They] are completely lost about, well, being very far from their relatives.
+They don’t know what to do.”

 Belgian officials said one person who was killed and three who were injured were from Belgium.